-We work with insurers and their consumers every day to streamline the claims and accident management process through seamless integrations to save time, frustration and money.
+We work with insurers and their consumers every day to streamline the claims and accident management process to save time, frustration and money.
 Accident management is challenging given the complexity and the associated costs.
 These costs begin to add up even before the vehicle has arrived at a repair shop.
-While some costs are unavoidable, insurers have levers available to help manage them and save hundreds of dollars per claim.
-This includes accident scene tows, storage fees, secondary tows, rental car costs, and administrative costs.
+While some costs are unavoidable, insurers have levers available to help manage costs and save hundreds of dollars per claim.
+These costs include accident scene tows, storage fees, secondary tows, rental car costs, and administrative costs.
 Here’s a quick rundown of these factors, their impact, and strategies to help mitigate them:

 1. Accident Scene Tows